CEI-lab/ece3400-2017/docs/Grading/Lab_score.md

 * 2 points: Working amplifier circuit
 * 3 points: Distinguish a 660Hz tone (from tones at 585Hz and 735Hz)
 * 2 points: Working IR sensor circuit
-* 3 points: Distinguish an IR treasure blinking at 7 KHz from one blinking at 12KHz.
+* 3 points: Detect a treasure blinking at 7kHz
 * 3 points: Nicely merged code

 In lab 3, the first 15 points are scored by: